tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 When providing settings for a Graph instance in PHP, provide the absolute path to the compiled file in the "definitions" settings key.

+## TO-DO

+- [ ] Break up Graph\App into smaller, self-contained components.
+      If POST/PUT/PATCH/DELETE requests are made, the reference table and other components are needlesly loaded.